Home » Italian » Baked Parmesan Crusted Pork Chops

 Easy Baked Parmesan Crusted Pork Chops Recipe

 Oven frying seems to spark debate.
-Some believe it’s not fried if it’s not done on the stovetop or in a deep fryer of some sort.
+Some believe it’s not fried if it’s not done on the stovetop in a skillet or in a deep fryer of some sort.
 I simply don’t feel the same way.
 The implication with “oven frying” is that it alludes to the texture that baking gives without the oil, extra calories and messy clean-up.
 I mean, we’re talking about cooking, why spend time debating such things just grab a fork and dig in, right?
-I have several oven fried recipes on this site and they’re ALL uber popular so, I’m not alone in my love of this technique.
-We’re bonafide oven frying fans.

-• Pork Chops – 8 1/2-inch thick boneless pork chops.
+• Pork Chops – This recipe uses 1/2-inch thick boneless pork chops.

 How to Make the Best Parmesan Crusted Pork Chops Recipe